BasharAlZghoul/One-Piece/Complex Geometry/README.md

 column 9: NSRT on 4th grain this colloid interacted with

-column 10: accumulativge NSRT on all garins this colloid interacted with
+column 10: accumulative NSRT on all garins this colloid interacted with

 column 19: The round number that this colloid attached at (since this model can be applied to periodic geometry, this value is important to compute the colloid traveled distance)